arisneos/arisneos/README.md

 - 👋 Hi, I’m @arisneos
-- 👀 I’m interested in Front-End web technologies and iOS Development
+- 👀 I’m interested in Game Development, A.I.
+Engineering technologies and everything Design-Related
-- 🌱 I’m currently getting better at Angular/Java whilst continuing to learn iOS
+- 🌱 I’m currently working towards an A.I.
+Engineering Certificate, whilst continuing to hone my Design skills.
-- 💞️ I’m looking to collaborate on iOS projects
+- 💞️ I’m looking to collaborate on Game Dev / A.I.
+Projects
 - 📫 How to reach me: https://www.linkedin.com/in/arisneos/

 <!---